YannikG/dotnet-pageable-data/README.md

 # YannikG.PageableData
-A small package that helps you work with pageable data in your dotnet application.
+A lightweight package that helps you with pageable data in your dotnet application.

 ## 💡 Motivation
 This package was created when switching back from using Java Spring Boot in my daily work.
 I missed the easy-to-use paging and built my own.
 This package is lightweight and easy to extend.